 - Closing: Reflect on what has happened and move forward together as Girl Scouts.

-- Make a bridge out of pillows, stuffed animals, or anything else girls can safely walk across.
+- Have girls make bridges at home out of pillows, stuffed animals, or anything else girls can safely walk across.

-- Put her engineering skills to work to create a bridge from scrap wood or sticks in the backyard.
+- Put girls' engineering skills to work to create bridges from scrap wood or sticks in the backyard.

 - Take a virtual tour of a famous bridge and walk across it together (local examples include the Sagamore, Bourne, Zakim, and Tobin Bridges).

-- Create a YouTube Live Stream video compilation of girls bridging individually, then combine these into one video and with a slideshow of pictures from the bridging troops (idea submitted by the Acton/Boxborough Service Unit)
+- Create a YouTube Live Stream video compilation of girls bridging individually, then combine these into one video with a slideshow of pictures from the bridging troops. (idea submitted by the Acton/Boxborough Service Unit.)